Title: Associate Professor

 Education: Ph.D., University of California at Davis

-Intersection of animal behavior, ecology and physiology of a variety of bird species.
+Areas of Interest: Intersection of animal behavior, ecology, and physiology of a variety of bird species

-In the field, Dr. Cunningham is currently working with the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB) investigating the sense of smell of African penguins (Spheniscus demersus).
-He was among the first researchers to demonstrate that a penguin has a functioning sense of smell, as he showed that African penguins can detect a food-related odor.
+Dr. Cunningham has also worked with the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB) investigating the sense of smell of African penguins (Spheniscus demersus).
+There he showed that African penguins can detect a food-related odor.
 Current research focuses on whether or not penguins can detect fecal odors: a scent that many animals use as a way of recognizing individuals.
 Dr. Cunningham has previously facilitated research for Fisher students at SANCCOB.
-In addition to working on penguins in South Africa, Dr. Cunningham collaborates with local zoos in the Rochester area.